 Netflix

-Netflix is another online platform which uses Apache Kafka for carrying out its services.
+Netflix is another online platform that uses Apache Kafka for carrying out its services.
 It uses Apache Kafka only for event processing and video streaming.

 Apache Kafka is also used by Mozilla, Oracle and many other enterprises.